gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/reactive-notebooks-python.md

 status: published
 ---

-<a href="https://jupyter.org" target="_blank">Jupyter notebooks</a> are pretty neat.<sup id="fnref:fn1"><a class="fnref" href="#fn:fn1">[1]</a></sup> It takes only a couple clicks/keystrokes to create a new cell, write some code, and run it.
+[Jupyter notebooks](https://jupyter.org) are pretty neat.<sup id="fnref:fn1"><a class="fnref" href="#fn:fn1">[1]</a></sup> It takes only a couple clicks/keystrokes to create a new cell, write some code, and run it.
 You can skip all the steps of creating a new file, naming the file, writing an entrypoint/main function, and switching to a terminal window to run the code.

 One of the most powerful features of the notebook paradigm is that you can swap in and out bits of functionality just by running cells in a different order.
 You can update a function and then only re-run the pieces of code that depend on that change.
 This is incredible for exploration and prototyping, but with this great flexibility comes a serious drawback: Since there's no well-defined execution order for cells, your notebook can easily get into a state where running the cells top to bottom produces errors.